 $ git fetch origin

 It is an excellent way of checking the recent progress of a remote codebase without breaking your own version of the project.
 Once you’re certain that all new data are good to go, simply merge them to your local branches.

 23. Restore Non-Committed Changes

 The git restore command allows developers to restore any non-committed changes in their projects.
 These are changes that you’ve made to your working version of the project or contents in your local index.
-You can use this command to either revert changes in your working copy or changes in the index or for doing both.
+You can use this command to either revert changes in your working copy, make changes in the index, or do both.

 $ git restore --staged test.php $ git restore --source=HEAD --staged --worktree test.php